a3bd2lra7man/m7_db/README.md

   UserDao(Database database, String tableName) : super(database, tableName);

   // must override u can simply easy call .fromMap() from your M7Table
-  // this convert the data from database represent way to M7Table way
+  // this convert the data from database represented way to M7Table way
   // not restricted to M7Table fromMap() constructor you can do what you wants
   @override
   User fromDB(Map<String, dynamic> map) => User.fromMap(map);